 What was the favorite book you read, cover to cover, in the last year or so?
 Why is it your favorite?
-(It can be fiction or non-fiction.
-Faith-based or not.)
+(It can be fiction or nonfiction, faith-based or not.)
 Feel free to tell us in the comments about yours.
 We all want to expand our reading lists!

 Learn From the Best

-The beauty of this is that you are no longer entranced by the “what-if” or the conclusion.
+The beauty of this analysis is that you are no longer entranced by the what-if or the conclusion.
 You know where the book is going.
 So now you can use the book as a teacher of writing.

 In addition, the second or third time through a book you may find an idea you missed the first time.
 For example, I suspect you may have read C.S.
-Lewis’ Mere Christianity a while ago.
-I can almost guarantee that if you reread it today it will speak to you again, but in a new way because you are likely in a different place spiritually, physically, mentally, and emotionally than you were the first time.
+Lewis’s Mere Christianity a while ago.
+I can almost guarantee that if you reread it today, it will speak to you again but in a new way because you are likely in a different place spiritually, physically, mentally, and emotionally than you were the first time.
 (And if you’ve never read it?
-Please put it at the top of your list.)
+Put it at the top of your list.)

 Even a great novel can do the same.
-A few months ago I suggested that you bring your own story to each novel or non-fiction book you read (“The Story We Bring to the Story”).
-Therefore the next time you read a favorite novel it may take you down a different street or you might find a new idea or meet a new person.
-Recently I reread Dune by Frank Herbert, twice.
-It is considered to be one of the greatest science fiction novels of all time.
-I was struck by the power of religion in the lives of each character, something I glossed over the first time because of the extraordinary saga that was told.
+In the last decade, I have reread Dune by Frank Herbert, twice.
+It is considered to be one of the greatest science-fiction novels of all time.
+I am continually struck by the power of religion in the lives of each character, something I glossed over the first time because of the extraordinary saga that was told.

 Enjoy your (re)reading experience.
 Tell us what you discovered!